Dybondzy/COVID_Data_Analysis/README.md

   -   Use database integration (Postgres, MongoDB, or SQLite) to store your cleaned data.
   -   Implement machine learning to enhance your topic.
   -   Your work will need a showcase—use tools such as Tableau or JavaScript to build a dashboard to present your results.
-  -   Database stores static data for use during the project Database interfaces with the project in some format (e.g., scraping updates the database) Includes at least two tables (or collections, if using MongoDB) Includes at least one join using the database language (not including any joins in Pandas) Includes at least one connection
+  -   Database stores static data for use during the project Database interfaces with the project in some format (e.g., scraping updates the database)
+  -   Includes at least two tables (or collections, if using MongoDB)
+  -   Includes at least one join using the database language (not including any joins in Pandas)
-      string (using SQLAlchemy or PyMongo) IMPORTANT If you use a SQL database, you must provide your ERD with relationships.
+  -   Includes at least one connection string (using SQLAlchemy or PyMongo) IMPORTANT If you use a SQL database, you must provide your ERD with relationships.

 I uploaded the work I had done, to my branch of the GitHub repository and in our project slack group, explaining what I had done.
-The reaction of the group was to call for zoom meeting the following data, to discuss the project scope
+The reaction of the group was to call for a zoom meeting to discuss the project scope and dataset.
+I scheduled this and all our zoom meetings.

 ### Response to Prototype

-We changed the following:
+We discussed the following:
--   The data source to a different CDC file
+-   Changing the data source to a different CDC file
 -   We agreed to do some more net scraping for polital and religious data
--   We changed the date range from: January 2020 to July 2021, to March 2020 to March 2021
+-   We changed the date range from: January 2020 to July 2021, to March 2020 to December 2020
--   We agreed that all data should have the US States in ach file
+-   We agreed that all data should have the US States in each file
 -   We agreed to meet the following day to share our findings
 -   We deligated chores:
--      One person chose to work on the Machine Language (covering: Interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+-      One person chose to work on the Machine Language (covering: Interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model))
--      One chose to document the ReadME in Github and be Project Leader
+-      One chose to document the ReadME in Github and be Project Leader.
+This person would pull together the processes into one cohesive story.
 -      One chose to work on the Data Dictionary and to make sure every process was thoroughly explained to everyone in the group
 -      Two chose to work on the dashboard
 -      I chose to work on the database and SQL, covering the following requirements: